What is a suite number, and why is it important?

 IMPORTANT - some places will not have any ability to use a suite number with a PO Box address.
 If you come across this situation, try switch over to the street address here at Private Box with the suite number attached.

-Many places will have a line on addresses reserved for a 'building name' or 'company name' - if these fields are available, place your suite number there.
+Many places will have a line on addresses reserved for a 'building name' or 'company name', or other similar reference.
+If these fields are available, place your suite number there.